aclarke211/dev-guides/Databases/MongoDB/MongoDB [Dev Guide].md

 <br><br>
 ### Query Operators
-We canuse operators within queries.
+We can use operators within queries.\
 See the [Query Operators](https://docs.mongodb.com/manual/reference/operator/query/) documentation.

 #### Comparison Operators